-With the news that Singapore is the first country to approve a lab-grown meat product, the possibility of getting our dinner from scientists rather than farmers is closer than ever.
+Singapore was the first country to approve a lab-grown meat product, bringing the possibility of getting our dinner from scientists rather than farmers closer than ever.
 But is it sustainable?

 What’s the Logic Behind Lab-Grown Meat?

 Cultured meat is widely hailed for its potential to spare animal lives, cut greenhouse gas emissions, and help solve the global food crisis.

 Factory farming is an enormous problem.
 It’s energy-intensive, contributes to land, water, and air pollution, and accounts for roughly 32% of global methane emissions.
 Methane is a powerful greenhouse gas that contributes to climate change.
 Plus, conventional factory farming practices are notoriously cruel to animals.

 If the pandemic has taught us anything, it’s that rampant food insecurity affects one in nine Americans, while worldwide, almost 2 billion people are food insecure.
 The promise of lab-grown meat is an environmentally friendly and humane protein source for the world’s hungry.
 At least, in theory.

 No animals are killed to grow meat in a lab.
 Instead, cells are taken from animal biopsies and grown by in vitro cell culture.
 To grow animal tissue, labs use similar techniques to those used in regenerative medicine; the difference is that they’re generating it from scratch.
 This involves intensive work to “feed” and maintain the cultured meat.